asony03/Git-Bot/documents/process.md

 - Scrum meetups for every 3 days (4 meetups in total)
 - Daily status updates via Slack channel
+- 3 story points to be done by each member in each sprint

 ## Sprint planning: